canonical/k8s-snap/docs/src/_parts/bootstrap_config.md

 **Type:** `map[string]string`<br>

 Annotations is a map of strings that can be used to store arbitrary metadata configuration.
-Please refer to the ClusterAPI annotations reference for further details on these options.
+Please refer to the annotations reference for further details on these options.

 ### control-plane-taints
 **Type:** `[]string`<br>